moiatgit/rustbook/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 {{#include ../listings/ch07-managing-growing-projects/listing-07-03/output.txt}}
 ```

-<span class="caption">Listing 7-4: Compiler errors from building the code in
+<span class="caption">Llistat 7-4: Compiler errors from building the code in
 Listing 7-3</span>

 The error messages say that module `hosting` is private.
 In other words, we